Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * The approach I took designing this website was to display clear , concise text so the user could retain information.
 * To do this I added 5 questions and answers on the homepage , some images , a video and a meetup location map.
-* I chose 2 fonts when designing this site , Open+Sans and Monserrat , both take from Googlefonts.
+* I chose 2 fonts when designing this site , Open+Sans and Monserrat , both taken from [Google Fonts](https://fonts.google.com/).
 * The color scheme I went with during the design was rgb(66, 66, 66) for the Nav Bar and Footer with color: #fff for the links.
   I also used a #00adb5 color for borders and active links.
 * The Default font color was #000000 , However this was amended to rgb(66, 66, 66) to add more consistancy to the site.